tebe6502/mad-pascal-en-mkdocs/docs/introduction.md

 ## Folder Structure

-In the folder **MP**, the following files and subfolders are required:
+In the folder **Mad-Pascal**, the following files and subfolders are required:

 ```
   MP\